 Fixing Tears, Punctures, and Separated Seams

 Small tears, punctures, and separated seams are easy to fix with tape.
-I use Eternabond Tape.
-It comes in rolls with backing tape.
-It’s easy to apply but you have to be careful.
-The tape is sticky.
-It will bond to clothes, and skin, on contact.
+My go-to is Eternabond Tape.
+It comes in rolls with backing tape, and it's easy to apply, but you have to be careful—the tape is sticky and will bond to clothes and skin on contact.
 The only thing it won't bond to is silicone.

-It takes a little practice.
-Plan on wasting some tape.
-I have tried using it in long strips, but I’ve found it too hard to keep from touching something and bonding.
-What I do is apply it in small sections by pulling off 12” to 18" of backing and then pressing the tape onto the damaged area.
+Applying Eternabond Tape takes a little practice.
+Don't worry if you waste some tape at first.
+I've tried applying it in long strips, but it's too hard to keep from sticking to something accidentally.
+What I do is apply it in small sections by pulling off 12 to 18 inches of backing and then pressing the tape onto the damaged area.

-TIP: Complete clean the area before application.
-Eternabond Tape has a 25-year warranty.
-It's a must-have item in my RV roof maintenance toolkit.
+Pro tip: Make sure to clean the area thoroughly before applying the tape.
+Eternabond Tape has a 25-year warranty, so it's a must-have in my RV roof maintenance toolkit.

 Re-caulking Caulked Areas

-If the caulking has large cracks, I use a knife to clean out the cracks before applying new caulk.
-In small cracks, I run a knife blade through the crack to clean out any dirt then wash the area to make sure it's clean.
-Once the area to be re-caulked is ready, I apply the new caulk over the old caulk.
+If the caulking has large or small cracks, I use a knife to clean them out before applying new caulk.
+Then I apply the new caulk over the old caulk.

-TIP: Don't worry about using too much caulk.
-I’ve found more is better than less.
-If you are unsure about how much to use, look at the old caulk.
-Manufacturers aren't stingy when they apply the caulk.
-With practice, you’ll know exactly how much to use.
+Don't worry about using too much caulk.
+If you're unsure how much to use, look at the old caulk.
+Manufacturers aren't stingy when they apply caulk so you shouldn't be either.

-TIP: Use a good self-leveling caulk.
+Use a good self-leveling caulk.
 It will flow out and fill any gaps.
-I have used Dicor Self-Leveling caulk for many years and found it works great.
+I've been using Dicor Self-Leveling Caulk for many years and it works great.